BenjaminETaylor/bjsfm/docs/source/dev.rst

 ``python -m numpy.f2py -c -m lekhnitskii_f lekhnitskii.f``

 You may need to download a fortran compiler.
-For linux, GFortran will work and should be available on your distos software center.
+For linux, GFortran will work and should be available on your distros software center.

 Reference the `numpy documentation <https://numpy.org/doc/stable/f2py/>`_ for issues.